Africa: Sports

 Fifty-four African countries have football teams in the Confederation of African Football.
 Egypt has won the African Cup seven times, and a record-making three times in a row.
 Cameroon, Nigeria, Morocco, Senegal, Ghana, and Algeria have advanced to the knockout stage of recent FIFA World Cups.
-Morocco, at the 2022 World Cup in Qatar was the first African nation to reach the semi-finals of the FIFA Men's World Cup.
+Morocco at the 2022 World Cup in Qatar was the first African nation to reach the semi-finals of the FIFA Men's World Cup.
 South Africa hosted the 2010 World Cup tournament, becoming the first African country to do so.
-The top clubs in each African football league play the CAF Champions League, while lower-ranked clubs compete in CAF Confederation Cup.
+The top clubs in each football league play the CAF Champions League, while lower-ranked clubs compete in CAF Confederation Cup.

-In recent years, the continent has progressed in terms of state-of-the-art basketball facilities, which have been built in cities such as Cairo, Dakar, Johannesburg, Kigali, Luanda and Rades.
-The number of African basketball players who drafted into the U.S. NBA has experienced growth in the 2010s.
+In recent years, the continent has progressed in terms of state-of-the-art basketball facilities, which have been built in cities such as Cairo, Dakar, Johannesburg, Kigali, Luanda, and Rades.
+The number of African basketball players who drafted into the U.S. NBA experienced growth in the 2010s.

-Cricket is popular in some African nations.
-South Africa and Zimbabwe have Test status, while Kenya is the leading non-test team and previously had One-Day International cricket (ODI) status (from 10 October 1997, until 30 January 2014).
+Cricket is popular in some nations.
+South Africa and Zimbabwe have Test status, while Kenya is the leading non-test team and previously had One-Day International cricket status (from 10 October 1997, until 30 January 2014).
 The three countries jointly hosted the 2003 Cricket World Cup.
-Namibia is the other African country to have played in a World Cup.
-Morocco, in northern Africa, hosted the 2002 Morocco Cup, but the national team has never qualified for a major tournament.
+Namibia also has played in a World Cup.
+Morocco hosted the 2002 Morocco Cup, but the national team has never qualified for a major tournament.

 Rugby is popular in several southern African nations.
 Namibia and Zimbabwe have appeared on multiple occasions at the Rugby World Cup, while South Africa is the most successful national team at the Rugby World Cup, having won the tournament on four occasions, in 1995, 2007, 2019, and 2023.

-Traditional sports were strictly marginalised during the colonial era, and many are dying or have gone extinct under the pressure of modernisation, however lots remain popular despite not having formal governmental recognition or support.
+Traditional sports were strictly marginalised during the colonial era, and many are dying or have gone extinct under the pressure of modernisation, however many remain popular despite not having formal governmental recognition or support.
 Some examples are Senegalese wrestling, Dambe, Nguni stick-fighting, and Savika.